 LOCA tested and certified

-H series is world’s first and only LOCA (Loss Of Coolant Accident) tested and certified LED Luminaire.H series is designed for typical DBA (Design Basis Accident), where beside high radiation levels, high temperatures, hot steam, high pressure and chemical survivability are required.LOCA certification is a post Fukushima requirement and the ultimate test for any equipment mounted inside the Reactor Building of the typical NPP.The test was performed in UJV Rez Nuclear Institute, Czech Republic.
+H and E series are world’s first and only LOCA (Loss Of Coolant Accident) tested and certified LED Luminaire.H and E series are designed for typical DBA (Design Basis Accident), where beside high radiation levels, high temperatures, hot steam, high pressure and chemical survivability are required.LOCA certification is a post Fukushima requirement and the ultimate test for any equipment mounted inside the Reactor Building of the typical NPP.The test was performed in UJV Rez Nuclear Institute, Czech Republic.

 Seismic tested and certified

 An earthquake is one of the most feared natural phenomena in any NPP.
-After the Fukushima disaster, all equipment installed inside the containment of the NPP, should have seismic certification.Our Luminaires were seismically tested in one of the Europe most advanced facility, the Military Institute for Ground Forces in Czech Republic.The test report is available on request.
+After the Fukushima disaster, all equipment installed inside the containment of the NPP, should have seismic certification.Our H-series has been seismically tested in one of the Europe most advanced facility, the Military Institute for Ground Forces in Czech Republic.The test report is available on request.